ladjs/koa-meta/README.md

 This package supports parent meta data lookup for children of paths.

-This means if you define in your dictionary a path of `/posts` and a request is made to `/posts/123456` (with this path not being defined in your dictionary), then it will use `/posts` definition for `/posts/123456`.
+This means if you define in your configuration a path of `/posts` and a request is made to `/posts/123456` (with this path not being defined in your configuration), then it will use `/posts` definition for `/posts/123456`.

 ## Error Catching

 By default this package will throw an error if a child path was found that does not have a parent defined.

-This is extremely useful for retaining quality control with your dictionary.
+This is extremely useful for retaining quality control with your configuration.

 ## Contributors